Healthy Glenelg LDAT

 This Queensland LDAT is focussing their efforts on fun outdoor activities for young people.
-During 2021, the SCHEMA Action Team LDAT is using the Strong and Connected Communities Toolkit to collaborate with five partners to deliver ten community events at ten skateparks in the Brisbane metro area for at-risk young people aged 10-30 years.
+During 2021, the SCHEMA Action Team LDAT collaborated with five partners to deliver ten community events at ten skateparks in the Brisbane metro area for at-risk young people aged 10-30 years.

 The events will offer skateboard and scooter competitions, music concerts and market-style stalls, to increase attendees' engagement in sport, music, mental health support and volunteering opportunities.
 The goal is to increase their sense of social connection, community engagement and wellbeing, which are proven protective factors against alcohol and other drug harms.

 One of the LDAT’s skate park events was held on April 16 at Inala, which coincided with Queensland Youth Week.

 “SCHEMA LDAT are leading the way by creatively engaging youth through skating, music and volunteering opportunities through their community skate park events access Brisbane,” said Ashlee Adams-Smith, Senior Community Development Officer at the Alcohol and Drug Foundation.